rochelleterman/R-hacker-within/r-hacker-within.md

 rt <- rt[-duplicates,]
 ```

 Let's add more data.
-The WorldBank has a package that allows you to search and extract data from the World Bank's World Development Indicators API.
+The WorldBank has a package, `WDI` that allows you to search and extract data from the World Bank's World Development Indicators API.
 Let's use it to get the gdp for each country.

 ```r